lalpi/ntopng-vyos/README.md

 ```
 apt update
 ```
 Download the ntop repo installer from the packages.ntop.org site for the particular version of debian the vyos is based on and install it.
-This will add the repo for ntopng and associated tools and gpg keys.
-You have a choice of binaries for the nightly builds or the stable version.
+This will add the repo for ntopng and associated tools and gpg keys to your vyos router.
+You have a choice of binaries for the nightly builds or the stable version and in my case, I have gone with the stable build.
 More info can be found at https://packages.ntop.org/
 ```
 wget https://packages.ntop.org/apt-stable/bullseye/all/apt-ntop-stable.deb
 apt install ./apt-ntop-stable.deb